lamoreauxlab/srpenergy-api-client-python/README.rst

 Create Release
 ^^^^^^^^^^^^^^

+- Create a new Release
-Name the Release the same as the tag name
+- Name the Release the same as the tag name
+- Auto-generate release notes.

 Release to pypi
 ^^^^^^^^^^^^^^^